rwleander/tibasic/README.md

-# TI Basic
+# TI Extended Basic for RP2040

-Interpreter for TI BASIC using MicroPython
-Intended for Raspberry Pi PICO RP2040
+Interpreter for TI Extended BASIC using MicroPython Intended for Raspberry Pi PICO RP2040

-Release notes can be found in the docs folder
+See doc folder for release notes